SungjoonPark/EmotionDetection/README.md

 ```

 ## Contact
-Please contact {psj6512, jiseon_kim, vano1205}@kaist.ac.kr or raise an issue in this repository.
+Please contact {sungjoon.park, jiseon_kim, vano1205}@kaist.ac.kr or raise an issue in this repository.